MahdiNouraie/Variable-Decorrelation/README.md

 ### Repository Structure

 **1. `Code/`**
-This folder contains R scripts used to generate the figures in the paper.
+This folder contains R scripts used to perform analysis, and generate the figures in the paper.
 Each script is named according to its corresponding figure for easy identification.
-For example: `Figure2a.R` reproduces sub-figure (a) of Figure 2.
+For example: `Fige1ab.R` reproduces sub-figure (a) and (b) of Figure 1.

-- `Toy_example.R` reproduces the toy example described in Section 2.
+- `Toy_example.R` reproduces the toy example described in Section 1.

 ---